Dota Underlords: Development and release

 Dota Underlords was developed and published by Valve for Android, iOS, macOS, Linux, and Windows.
 It is based on Dota Auto Chess, a popular community created game mode within Dota 2, a game they also developed.
 Following Dota Auto Chesss release in January 2019, it quickly became a phenomenon, having over seven million players by April 2019, Valve had met with the mod's developers, the Chinese-based Drodo Studio, to discuss directly collaborating on a standalone version.
 However, the two companies were unable to come to an agreement, with them both stating that it was in their best interest to develop their own separate games, with Dota Underlords being Valve's project.
 The game was built using Valve's Source 2 game engine, making it the first game using that engine to be released on mobile platforms.

 Valve announced Dota Underlords in May 2019, with it releasing in early access as a free-to-play game on June 20, 2019. where it saw over 1.5 million downloads and held a concurrent player count on Steam of over 200,000 within a few days.
 Features such as a replay system, ranked matchmaking, daily challenges and rewards, and a battle pass were added over time during its early access phase before it officially released on February 25, 2020.
 It features full cross-platform play between its PC and mobile versions, with players able to freely start games on one and finish it on another.

 Reception

-Polygon called it a clone of Dota Auto Chess, stating that while they thought Underlords was more appealing to new players, the many similarities to the original mod could make it hard for veterans of the genre to see a reason to play Underlords over it.
+Polygon called Dota Underlords a clone of Dota Auto Chess, stating that while they thought Underlords was more appealing to new players, the many similarities to the original mod could make it hard for veterans of the genre to see a reason to play Underlords over it.
 Critics also compared and contrasted it with Artifact, another Valve-developed Dota spinoff game released around the same time that was seen as unsuccessful, as well as Teamfight Tactics, the League of Legends take on the genre.
 IGN considered Underlords to be the easiest auto battler to get into as a novice due in part to its user interface.